zhenjiao-ms/azuretest0811/azuretest0811/includes/storsimple-install-update21-hotfix.md

         LastUpdateTimestamp : 5/17/2016 9:06:07 AM
         Controller0Events   :
         Controller1Events   :

         ````

+   > [!NOTE]
-    > [AZURE.NOTE] Occasionally, the cmdlet reports `False` when the update is still in progress.
+   > Occasionally, the cmdlet reports `False` when the update is still in progress.
 To ensure that the hotfix is complete, wait for a few minutes, rerun this command and verify that the `RunInProgress` is `False`.
 If it is, then the hotfix has completed.
+   >

-1. After the software update is complete, verify the system software versions.
+6. After the software update is complete, verify the system software versions.
 Type:

     `Get-HcsSystem`